 PL-235 Ethics of Health Care (Fall; Odd Years; 3.00 Credits; H) This course is a seminar style course in 'professional ethics'.
 It will explore the various codes, value assumptions and dilemmas faced by those who practice the health care professions.
 Specific topics (or dilemmas) will be determined by each class, based upon the specific POEs of the enrolled students.

-PL-241 Philosophy of Love (Variable; Variable; 3.00 Credits; H) A philosophical examination and reconstruction of the concept of erotic/romantic love in Western culture, with particular attention to its historical development and critical analysis by modern and contemporary philosophers and thinkers.
+PL-241 Philosophy of Love (Either Semester; Even Years; 3.00 Credits; H) A philosophical examination and reconstruction of the concept of erotic/romantic love in Western culture, with particular attention to its historical development and critical analysis by modern and contemporary philosophers and thinkers.

 PL-245 Chinese Philosophy (Spring; Even Years; 4.00 Credits; CA,H,I) The course will focus on the mainstream of the development of Chinese philosophy in the past two thousand years, namely, classical Confucianism and Taoism. prerequisites: Sophomore, Junior, or Senior standing.

 PL-250 Science and Human Values (Either Semester; Variable; 3.00 Credits; H) This course examines the reciprocal influence between science and social values, from the perspective of the humanities.
 It asks, " What good is science? " Through selected readings and discussion, students consider how everyday life is shaped by scientific innovation and technology, just as society provides a framework of cultural values for science.